nrfconnect/sdk-nrf/samples/bluetooth/rpc_host/README.rst

 Debug build
 ===========

-To build the sample with a debugging configuration, use the ``-DOVERLAY_CONFIG=overlay-debugging.conf'`` flag in your build.
+To build the sample with a debugging configuration, use the ``-DEXTRA_CONF_FILE=overlay-debugging.conf'`` flag in your build.

 See :ref:`cmake_options` for instructions on how to add this option to your build.
 For example, when building on the command line, enter the following command:

 .. code-block:: console

-   west build samples/bluetooth/rpc_host -- -DOVERLAY_CONFIG=overlay-debugging.conf
+   west build samples/bluetooth/rpc_host -- -DEXTRA_CONF_FILE=overlay-debugging.conf

 .. _rpc_host_testing: